 You may also want to consider whether to budget for packing services, which typically runs anywhere from $300 to $500, and moving insurance, which protects you in case your items are lost or damaged during the move.

 If you’re looking to save a little money — and your schedule is flexible — you may want to look into moving during the middle of the week or middle of the month, when demand tends to be lower.

 Estimating Transportation Costs

-In addition to budgeting for the cost of moving things across county lines (or the entire country), it’s good to calculate the expense of transporting the person who’s moving.
-When moving long-distance, extra human costs—such as, flights, lodging, food, and rental cars—can add up.
+In addition to budgeting for the cost of moving your things, it’s good to calculate the expense of transporting yourself to your new home.
+Be sure to factor in expenses such as flights, lodging, food, rental car, and gas.

-4. New license and vehicle registration: People moving across the country may need to calculate the cost of getting a new driver’s license (and registration) in a different state.
+4. New license and vehicle registration: If you’re moving across the country, you may need to calculate the cost of getting a new driver’s license and registration in a different state.
 Fees for getting a new license and vehicle registration vary by state.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.